Does Reishi Mushroom Help with Hirsutism Symptoms?

 What Is Reishi Mushroom?

 The Reishi Mushroom, also called Ganoderma lingzhi, is a fungus that has been used in Chinese Medicine for centuries.
 The Reishi Mushroom is a red to orange color and it is shaped like a fan when found in its natural form.
 It is sometimes mentioned as a superfood, based on the effect it may have on the immune system.

 But can the Reishi Mushroom also be useful for Hirsutism?
 Let’s find out more below.

 What are the Symptoms of Hirsutism?

 The symptoms and signs of Hirsutism vary from one person to the next.
 Typically, when a person develops or has the condition, they will have to deal with dark or coarse hair that grows in places that are more visible on either the face or body.

 While it is typically known as a female problem, it is possible for male hirsutism to occur.
 Figures suggest that at least 50% of people who suffer from Hirsutism symptoms have an excessive amount of androgens in their bodies.
-These elevated levels of androgens are so often the cause of hair follicles which become over stimulated.
-The condition is also known to worsen with age and can occur more in people who are from the Mediterranean, the Middle East, South Asian, and African American origins.
+These elevated levels of androgens can cause the hair follicles to start growing thick, darker terminal hairs.
+This condition is thought to be more common in people from the Mediterranean, the Middle East, and of South Asian origins.

 To find the best treatment options for Hirsutism, it is very important to find the underlying cause.
 Make sure to discuss the issue with your doctor, so they can find out what causes your Hirsutism.
 If the excessive hair-growth is caused by polycystic ovary syndrome (PCOS), it can be treated with medications that reduce the body’s effective testosterone, like the birth control pill.
 Anti-androgens such as spironolactone are sometimes also used.
 It can take several months for the treatment to have an effect on hair growth.